 Before we go on how to clean your air conditioner, there are a few things to keep in mind.

 This will take some time, so make sure your schedule is free.
 Set aside about a half-day to complete the task properly.
 Also, sections of the cleaning will necessitate dexterity and exact motions.
 Last but not least, cleaning may necessitate the use of specialized equipment.

 While you can perform this type of project by yourself, the attention and fine motor skills necessary for the job may make it a job better suited to a specialist.
-It’s better to hire a professional if your air conditioner is very unclean or exhibits signs of wear and tear.
+It’s better to hire a professional like the technicians at emergency ac repair Las Vegas if your air conditioner is very unclean or exhibits signs of wear and tear.